microservices-demo/microservices-demo/docs/deployment/kubernetes.md

 -->

+### Done Deploying

-If all went successfully then your demo is set up to automatically deploy changes made to the sock shop microservices app by monitoring the docker registry for changes.
+If all went successfully then your demo is set up to automatically deploy changes made to the sock shop microservices app by monitoring the docker registry for changes, and consulting the manifest files in your forked repo.

 If you would like more information or to run your own version head on over to <a href="https://www.weave.works/guides/cloud-guide-part-2-deploy-continuous-delivery/" target="_blank">this</a> handy guide provided by the wonderful people at Weaveworks.

 ### View the results
 Run `terraform output` command to see the load balancer and node URLs